Booking Wedding Travel Insurance today

-Weddings can be expensive and if you plan to tie the knot abroad, it's important to have a financial safety net.
+Weddings can be expensive, and if you're planning to tie the knot abroad, it's important to have a financial safety net.

-Our wedding cover is available with Gold cover insurance policies, so you can safeguard your big day, whilst also getting everything else you would expect from an ordinary travel insurance policy.
+As of 4th September 2023, our wedding cover is available as an optional add-on on all our travel insurance policies policies, so you can safeguard your big day, whilst also getting everything else you would expect from an ordinary travel insurance policy.

 Ceremonial items - loss, theft or damage: